 VII.
 Give every consideration toward your guests.

 Water gently trickles through bamboo, striking a sharp musical tone as it falls against the rock water basin.
-This rhythmical cycle repeats as the hollow bamboo branch recycles its water source.
-Used to startle animals, but also greets guests at the entry of the Tea Garden footpath.
+This rhythmical sequence repeats as the hollow bamboo branch recycles its water source to greet guests at the entry of the Tea Garden footpath, while dually used to startle animals.
 Also called Shishi-odoshi - 鹿威し- a scare deer, or used like a scare crow.

 The Four Basic Principles of Tea Ceremony